tubiz/woo-paystack/README.md

 ## Changelog

+### 5.0.1, September 14, 2017 ###
+*	Fix: Fatal error on the checkout page if WooCommerce 2.6.14 and below is installed

 ### 5.0.0, August 29, 2017 ###
 *	New: Add support for Paystack custom filters
 *	New: Create additional Paystack gateways (max of 5) using different custom filters.
 You can create a gateway that accepts only Verve cards, a gateway that accepts only bank account payments, a gateway that accepts only GTB issued Mastercard.